(NNAS Silver Award)

-The Intermediate course looks at navigation using skills learned at the Basic level and adding abilities required to navigate to features and places some distance from paths and tracks: accurate compass work and the ability to use the appropriate navigational techniques to cross country.
+The course looks at navigation using skills learned at the Bronze level and adding abilities required to navigate to features and locations some distance from paths and tracks: accurate compass work and the ability to use the appropriate navigational techniques to cross country.

 Minimum Group Size: One - Maximum Group Size: Eight

-You do not need to have attended the Basic Course before attending the Intermediate.
-However, you will require to have the skills and knowledge taught at the primary level and have put them into practice.
+You do not need to attend the Bronze Course before the Silver.
+However, you will require to have the skills and knowledge taught at the Bronze level and have put them into practice.

 By the end of the course, you should have gained the skills to:

-Devise a strategy for a navigational stage, to break it down into 'coarse' and 'fine' navigation and to use apparent features en route to check that they are 'on course'.
+Devise a strategy for a navigational stage, break it down into 'coarse' and 'fine' navigation and use apparent features en route to check that you are on course.

-Understand and apply the following components of a navigational strategy 'aiming off', 'attack points', 'collecting features', simplifying navigation, and use them in varying terrain.
+Understand and apply the following components of a navigational strategy 'aiming off', 'attack points', 'collecting features', simplifying navigation, and using them in varying terrain.